 Rule of Law Training

-The following training programmes are currently offered:
+The following training programmes have been offered previously:

 The training programme aims to increase understanding of the international and EU framework for integrity policy and the national context of the participants´ countries.
 The course provides insight in the roles and responsibilities of the different actors in promoting integrity of civil servants.
 The seven building blocks of integrity will be discussed, as well as coherence of integrity policies with the overall financial and HR-policy.
 Examples from The Netherlands will be discussed and European organisations such as OLAF will present their work in the field of anti-corruption.
 In addition, knowledge and skills to develop a sustainable policy for the promotion of integrity of civil servants at different government levels will be enhanced.
 Special attention will be paid to obstacles and dilemma´s in the implementation process and how to overcome them.